athombv/com.athom.homeyscript/README.txt

 Unleash the scripting power with HomeyScript.
-Automate everything you every dreamed of, even when Flows are not enough for you!
+Automate everything you ever dreamed of, even when Flows are not enough for you!

 HomeyScript is a JavaScript-based scripting language that interacts with the Homey Web API and various Homey Apps SDK functions.